Project Intermediate Course Outline

 Assign a Resource to a Summary Task

-Assign a Resource
+Assign a Resource to a Project

 Change the Format of the Gantt Chart